lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 ![buttons spaced between](/the_empire_blog/docs/assets/posts/10/spacer_between.png)

-We can position elements as we please with this spacer.
-One remaining issue is this: buttons are aligned all the way to the end of screen.
-It isn't visually pleasing.
+We can now position elements within collections.

+One remaining issue is this: buttons are aligned all the way to the end of screen, which doesn't look to great.
 It is easy to understand why that happens: if there is a spacer, it fills entire space provided by the parent.
-We need some sort of padding, and we'll do it right away.
+We need some sort of padding.
+A collection component should be able to define it's padding, and that would make bounding box available for the children smaller.

 ## Padding

-We'll add new abstract method to collection:
+We'll add new abstract method to collection, and it will represent that smaller bounding rectangle:

 ```crystal
 # src/lib/ui/containers/_collection.cr, class UI::Collection